Y-90 Radioembolization for Kidney Cancer

 The trial protocol does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial team or your doctor.

-Is Y-90 radioembolization generally safe for humans?
+Is there any evidence suggesting that Y-90 radioembolization is likely to be safe for humans?

 Who Is on the Research Team?